testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** Interception tools include record mode which ...; use this to become aware of the integration it self, but also to its various patterns.
 Ensure all variations are covered with testing.
+You may use the recorded file as default; Do this in staging environment; Valuable when there are many integrations.

 <br/>